chromaway/chromanode/API.md

       ]
     }

-    // all affected transactions with unspent outputs from height #103548 {
+    // all affected transactions that have at least one unspent output from height #103548 {
       "addresses": ["mkXsnukPxC8FuEFEWvQdJNt6gvMDpM8Ho2"],
       "source": "blocks",